16 Moves That Fitness Instructors Think Are a Waste of Your Time

 Courtesy Noah Neiman

-“Many females erroneously believe that lifting heavy weights will bulk them up, make them look fat, and/or old, so they do things like arm circles for 45 minutes, until their shoulders get numb.
+“Many women erroneously believe that lifting heavy weights will bulk them up, make them look fat, and/or old, so they do things like arm circles for 45 minutes until their shoulders get numb.
 It’s very important to understand that to develop a lean body you should not fear weights.
 Muscle, not fat, is inherently lean.
-To develop the muscle, we must perform exercises with proper from and adequate resistance.
+To develop the muscle, we must perform exercises with proper form and adequate resistance.
 Weight training also helps reduce the risk of developing osteoporosis.
-Instead of circling your arms with one pound weights, do shoulder presses, lateral raises, front raises, and upright rows with adequate resistance.” – Noah Neiman, founding trainer of Rumble Boxing.
+Instead of circling your arms with one-pound weights, do shoulder presses, lateral raises, front raises, and upright rows with adequate resistance.” – Noah Neiman, founding trainer of Rumble Boxing.
 Here are some other fitness myths you should stop believing.

 Courtesy Jera Foster Fell

 “It’s easy to think you’re getting in a decent workout on the elliptical when in reality it’s unchallenging both physically and mentally.
 You’ll burn calories on it, you’ll probably break a sweat, but there’s so much more you could be doing.
 An alternative is high intensity interval training (HIIT) on a treadmill or stationary bike.
 You’ll reduce exercise time but increase intensity of training.
 After warming up, try going all out for 30 seconds and then lowering your intensity for 30 to 60 seconds; repeat the pattern for a total of ten to fifteen minutes.” – Jera Foster-Fell, SoulCycle instructor Tired of running?
 Check out these 10 calorie-busting alternatives.

 Swinging bicep curls